 Is it safe to go to a collection centre for my physical examination and to donate stem cells during the COVID-19 pandemic?

 As the organization responsible for the national stem cell registry and cord blood bank outside Quebec, we are determined to keep our promise to help every patient, match every need and serve every Canadian.
 To do that we require the ongoing generosity and commitment of donors.
 Patients depend on these lifesaving donations.
 At the same time, we want to ensure the safety of our donors, employees and volunteers.

-Canadian Blood Services is working closely with collection centres as well as with provincial/territorial partners, the Public Health Agency of Canada, Health Canada, Héma-Quebec, international blood agencies and the World Health Organization to prepare for and address the COVID-19 situation.
+Canadian Blood Services is working closely with collection centres as well as with provincial/territorial partners, the Public Health Agency of Canada, Health Canada, Héma-Quebec, international blood agencies and the World Health Organization to ensure the safety of everyone.

-Our collection centres have appropriate physical distancing measures in place and will be taking every precaution to maximize donor safety throughout the donation process.
+Our collection centres have appropriate physical distancing measures in place and will be taking every precaution, including the use of personal protective equipment.
 We are always committed to ensuring you have a safe, efficient and rewarding donor experience.
 All prospective donors are carefully screened for any symptoms of illness, including very mild ones.

 What is Canadian Blood Services doing to ensure donor safety?

 Donor health and safety is our top priority.
 We understand that these are worrying times for both donors and patients.
 Thus, we have put several steps in place to support donors and ensure their safety.